xaviripo/bachelor-thesis/agda/README.md

 The first run will take a bit longer because the script has to download the Docker images and libraries.
+After any Agda messages, the `run` script will output a success/failure message.
-If no error is displayed, this means that the file is correctly typed and hence the proof is deemed correct.
+If a success message is displayed, Agda has correctly type checked the program and hence its proof is deemed correct.

-During running, a folder named `.deps` will be created at the same level as the `agda.json` file.
-This can be safely removed at any time, although the following runs of the program will be faster if it is preserved.
+During execution, a folder named `.deps` will be created at the same level as the `agda.json` file.
+This folder can be safely removed at any time, although the following runs of the program will be faster if it is preserved.

 ## Configuration file

 In order to use different versions of Agda and different libraries, a configuration file can be set up.
 The file has to be named `agda.json` and must be placed at the root of the Agda project (i.e. at the folder that represents the root module).

 The possible values for the file are as follows: